 SSH is a popular protocol used to manage systems remotely, transfer files, etc. SSH provides access to the remote systems in a secure way by encrypting the communication which is transferred over the computer networks.
-SSH also protects the security by making authentication to access remote systems.
+SSH also protects security by making authentication to access remote systems.
 Authentication can be done in different ways.
 The most popular way for authentication is using a password which is generally typed during the login.
 SSH also provides a more secure way for authentication like Public and Private Keys.
 By using keys there is no need to type a password.
-The user public and private key will be used to automatically login to the remote system.
+The user’s public and private keys will be used to automatically login to the remote system.

 Public and Private Key